MrSkeletall/Limboo/README.md

 # Limboo
- My first attempt at making a game from (mostly) scrap, written in java
+ My first attempt at making a game from (mostly) scrap, written in javascript